microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_emailactivityuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get the count of unique users per email app.
+Get details about email activity users have performed.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Email Activity](https://support.office.com/client/Email-activity-1cbe2c00-ca65-4fb9-9663-1bbfa58ebe44).